-ROAS (Return on Advertisement Spending) is a calculated metric used to measure the overall effectiveness of advertisement spend.
-One can easily calculate ROAS by dividing the gross revenue generated from advertising campaigns by the aggregate of expenses incurred to run and manage these campaigns.
+ROAS (Return on Advertisement Spending) is a calculated metric used to measure the overall effectiveness of advertising expnditure.
+ROAS can be easily calculated by dividing the gross revenue generated from an advertising campaign by the aggregate of expenses incurred to run and manage the campaigns.

 ROAS = Revenue / Cost

-Effectively measuring ROAS is helpful to understand the usefulness of any particular advertising campaign and to understand the dollar value behind it.
-A ROAS ratio of more than 3:1 signifies that your campaign is generating 3 times more revenue then your overall spend, while anything below 1:1 means this is going to be more of an expenditure than return because of overall costs of order fulfilment.
+Effectively measuring ROAS is helpful to understand the usefulness of a particular advertising campaign and to understand it’s associated dollar value.
+An ROAS ratio of more than 3:1 signifies that your campaign is generating revenue that is 3 times your overall spend, while anything below 1:1 means this is going to be more of an expenditure than return because of overall costs of order fulfilment.
 Please note that ROAS<1 doesn’t always mean that your campaigns are performing poorly as can be understood with below reasoning:

 - CLV/CLTV(Customer Life Time Value): It is defined as the net profit attributed to a particular customer by carefully predicting it over their lifetime (or the period of association).
 It is recommended that in case of new leads/customers, you use CLV as the revenue generated from a campaign to calculate the ROAS and not just lead’s first spend on the site.
 However, for returning customers you may choose to just take their spend in the current/attributed session.

 - Multi-Channel Conversion: In today’s time, it rarely happens that you get leads/customers on your first ad impression to them, rather, it spans through multiple ad-campaigns on multiple devices and over a time span, all collectively known as multiple conversion touch-points.
-Due to the mentioned, it is quite challenging to attribute the whole success of getting a lead/conversion to a single campaign and hence makes it difficult to correctly estimate revenue generated and ROAS.
-So, do factor that in your calculations.
+As mentioned, it is quite challenging to attribute the whole success of getting a lead/conversion to a single campaign and hence it is difficult to correctly estimate revenue generated and ROAS.
+So, do not forget to factor this in your calculations.

 - Don’t use one yardstick to measure everything: Yes, that’s right!
 Depending upon the type of campaign e.g. informative or brand building, measuring lead count or associated revenue may not be the best measure of success.
 Instead of reporting low on a not-so-relevant metric a better measurement scale should be chosen.